-There are 23 employees within the Fleet Administration and Fleet Repair Sub-Divisions providing the administrative, logistical, and mechanical support to all City Departments who operate City owned equipment and vehicles and for the public and private sector who utilize Norman’s CNG Fueling Facility.
+Fleet is an internal service division comprised of four areas of service, Light Duty, Heavy Duty, EVT and Transit.
+The Fleet division operates two maintenance and repair facilities to provide service to 14 City departments with a combined municipal fleet total of approximately 900 units.
+The division is responsible for asset management, repair and maintenance, fueling service, vehicle acquisition and disposal, alternative fuel program and a small shared-use motor pool program.
+There are 27 employees within the Fleet Administration and Fleet Repair Sub-Divisions providing the administrative, logistical, and mechanical support to all City Departments who operate City owned equipment and vehicles and for the public and private sector who utilize Norman’s CNG Fueling Facility and Public Transportation.

 The Fleet Repair Sub-Divisions support the City Departments and agencies in the delivery of municipal services by ensuring that City vehicles and equipment are available, dependable, and safe to operate in a timely manner.
 The shop Supervisors are responsible for prioritizing equipment repairs to ensure all departments have a safe and ample amount of equipment available at all times.
-The Supervisors oversee the day to day operations, provide for the health, welfare, and safety of the division employees as it relates to personnel, equipment, shop, and environmental safety.
-The Fleet Repair Technicians are responsible for the daily maintenance and the periodic repair, including ordering all parts and supplies for the City’s private Unleaded/Diesel Fueling Facility and the private and public sector used CNG Fueling Facility, over 895 vehicles and equipment, along with eighteen generators located throughout Norman to ensure no disruptions to electricity occur for essential divisions during emergencies and natural disasters.
+The Supervisors are also responsible for new equipment acquisitions in their areas of responsibility along with managing the day-to-day repair operations in the shop.
+The Fleet Repair Technicians are responsible for the daily maintenance and periodic vehicle repairs, including ordering all parts and supplies for the City’s private Unleaded/Diesel Fueling Facility and the private and public sector using CNG Fueling Facility.
+This division manages over 900 vehicles and equipment, along with 18 generators located throughout Norman to ensure no disruptions to electricity occur for essential divisions during emergencies and natural disasters.
+Parts procurements and inventory management is provided by a NAPA Integrated Solutions.

 The Preventive Maintenance Program is designed with the intent to “prevent” major repairs before they happen.
 Vehicles and equipment are scheduled on a routine basis, specifically every 5,000 miles (250 hours for those with meters) or every 6 months, whichever comes first.
 With the cleaner burning fuel on our CNG vehicles, they are scheduled on a routine basis, specifically every 7,500 miles (500 hours for those with meters) or once a year, whichever comes first.